QMSS-G5072-2022/Nonprofit_ratio/np_fs_ratio/README.md

 # np_fs_ratio

-This is a packaggeto calculate, compare, and illustrate tsome financial ratios for the nonprofit organization of your choice.
+This is a package to calculate, compare, and illustrate some financial ratios for the nonprofit organization of your choice.

 ## Installation